 The Corporation requires prompt and consistent action regarding reported violations of this Code.
-Generally, there will be no waivers from this Code; however, in rare circumstances, waivers may be necessary.
+Generally, there will be no waivers from this Code, however, in rare circumstances, waivers may be necessary.

-If, after investigating a report of an alleged prohibited action by a Director or executive officer of the Corporation, the Governance and Nominating Committee determines that a violation of this Code has occurred, the Governance and Nominating Committee will report such determination to the Board and, so long as the alleged violation was not committed by him or her, the Corporation's CEO.
+If, after investigating a report of an alleged prohibited action by a Director or executive officer, the Nominating and Governance Committee determines that a violation of this Code has occurred, the Nominating and Governance Committee will report such determination to the Board and, so long as the alleged violation was not committed by him or her, the Corporation's CEO.
 Upon receipt of such determination, the Board, in its sole and absolute discretionary authority, will take such preventative or disciplinary action as deemed appropriate, including, but not limited to, reassignment, demotion, dismissal, and, in the event of criminal conduct or other serious violations of the law, notification of appropriate governmental authorities.
-Any waiver and the grounds for such waiver of Directors or executive officers shall be promptly disclosed as required by law or by NASDAQ Global Select Stock Market.
+Any waiver and the grounds for such waiver of Directors or executive officers shall be promptly disclosed as required by law or by NASDAQ Stock Market.